kalavattam/2024_Sir2/work_rDNA_fanc-processing.md

 </details>
 <br />

-<a id="7-draw-whole-genome-square-plots-in-the-style-of-seungsoo-kim"></a>
+<a id="7-draw-whole-genome-square-plots-of-negative-log-transformed-counts"></a>
-### 7. Draw whole-genome "square" plots in the style of Seungsoo Kim
+### 7. Draw whole-genome "square" plots of negative log-transformed counts
 <a id="strategy"></a>
 #### Strategy
 <a id="notes-1"></a>